codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

 Pushing to your default Docker registry is completely automatic.
 All successful [build steps]({{site.baseurl}}/docs/codefresh-yaml/steps/build/) automatically push to the default Docker registry of your Codefresh account without any extra configuration.

-To push to another registry you only need to know how this registry is [linked into Codefresh]({{site.baseurl}}/docs/docker-registries/external-docker-registries/) and more specifically what is unique name of the integration.
+To push to another registry you only need to know how this registry is [linked into Codefresh]({{site.baseurl}}/docs/docker-registries/external-docker-registries/) and more specifically what is the unique name of the integration.
 You can see that name by visiting your [integrations screen](https://g.codefresh.io/account-admin/account-conf/integration/registry) or asking your Codefresh administrator.

 {%